As the image above might suggest—‘nuf sed (to quote Marvel comics).

 By Fred Mills & Stephen Judge

-The 14th issue of BLURT hit stores at the start of the holiday season.
+The 14th issue of BLURT should be in stores and mailboxes any day now.
 How do we love ourselves?
 Let us count the ways:

 JASON ISBELL: Our 2013 Artist Of The Year.
 NICK ZAINO talked to Isbell about his masterful album Southeastern and the groundswell of acclaim that has accrued in its aftermath.